Joseph D. Haske: Early life and education

 Haske was born and raised in Sault Ste.
 Marie in the Upper Peninsula of Michigan.
 He attended Cedarville High School in Cedarville, Michigan, followed by Lake Superior State University where he graduated in 1999 with a BA in English.
 Haske was fascinated by naturalist and modernist fiction, as well as Transcendentalist philosophy, which most reflected the way he saw himself in his natural environment.
 For a brief time, he joined the military and served in the infantry during the Clinton administration.
 When he returned, he completed his studies in English at Bowling Green State University.

 Career

 Haske moved in 2003 to McAllen, TX, where he began teaching at South Texas College, and he was the Chair of the English Department there for a few years.

-He completed an MFA at UTRGV (then PanAm University) in Edinburg, Texas.
+He completed an MFA at University of Texas Rio Grande Valley (then University of Texas–Pan American) in Edinburg, Texas.
 There, he started working on his first novel, North Dixie Highway, a book about the troubled youth of Buck Metzger, a "Yooper" like himself, who seeks to avenge the death of his grandfather.